Kale pesto with black olives and capers, caramelized shallots, Romano cheese and shaved unsweetened chocolate. Fresh and full of flavor!

 - Take the kale and place in a couple layers of paper towels; wrap the kale and press well to remove almost all excess moisture.
 Place the kale into a food processor.
 Set aside while preparing other ingredients for the pesto.

-- In a small heavy bottom pan, toast the walnuts.
+- In a small heavy bottom pan, toast ¾ cup walnuts.
 This step helps reduce some of the bitter flavor in the walnuts and adds a nice toasty note.
 Put the walnuts into the food processor with the kale.
 (Save this pan because you'll use it to carmelize the shallot in a minute.)

 - Now you're ready to put all the ingredients together and this is where exact amounts don't matter:

-- In a large bowl, combine the linguine and pesto.
+- In a large bowl, combine linguine and pesto.
 Add some of the reserved kale water to help the pesto thin and spread throughout the linguine (If needed, heat the water first to help re-heat the dish to serve hot).

 - Dish into individual bowls and grate more cheese on top.
 With a sharp knife, cut shavings into the chocolate (or use a microplane or fine grater) and top each serving with the chocolate.